smart-edge-open/ido-specs/doc/ran/openness_xran.md

 The two supported by xRAN sample app configurations are as follows:

-1. O-DU acts as PTP GM clock and O-RU acts as PTP node and is synchronized to the O-DU clock:
+1. O-DU acts as PTP primary clock and O-RU acts as PTP secondary clock and is synchronized to the O-DU clock:

 ![PTP configuration C1](openness_xran_images/xran_img23.png)

-2. O-DU and O-RU are synchronized to a GM available in the network:
+2. O-DU and O-RU are synchronized to another primary clock available in the network:

 ![PTP configuration C2](openness_xran_images/xran_img24.png)